Agent: Anne Williams

 Nicola Chester won BBC Wildlife magazine’s Nature Writer of the Year Award in 2003 and has written a regular column for the RSPB members’ magazine Nature’s Home (formerly Birds) for over 13 years.
 She grew up alongside the internationally known environmental and political battlegrounds of Greenham Common and the Newbury Bypass protests, in which in her twenties she became involved, returning to live in a tied cottage on the nearby Highclere Estate (now famous as the setting for ‘Downton Abbey’) during her early married life.

 Part memoir, part nature writing, ON GALLOWS DOWN: Place, Protest and Belonging is the story of a life shaped by landscape, by an enduring love of nature and the fierce desire to protect, honour and celebrate it.
-It was published in October 2021 by Chelsea Green.
+Published in 2021 by Chelsea Green, it was shortlisted and highly commended for the Wainwright Prize and won the Richard Jefferies Award for the most outstanding naturewriting book of the year.

-Nicola lives in North Wessex with her husband and three children.
+Nicola lives in North Wessex with her husband and three children and is working on a new project.

 Praise for ON GALLOWS DOWN: